JuliaSymbolics/SymbolicUtils.jl/docs/src/manual/rewrite.md

 #output
 nothing
 ```
 the rule is not applied.
-This is because in the input polynomial there isnt a multiplication in front of the `z^2`.
-If you want to solve this you must use **defslot variables**, with syntax `~!a`:
+This is because in the input polynomial there isn't a multiplication in front of the `z^2`.
+For this you can use **defslot variables**, with syntax `~!a`:
 ```jldoctest rewrite
 c2d = @rule ~!a + ~!b*z + ~!c*z^2 => (~a, ~b, ~c)